 We provide a range of services for situations involving animals in New Plymouth District.
-We are also responsible for enforcing regulations for animal owners.
+We are responsible for enforcing regulations for animal owners.
 Some of these services and regulations are outlined below.
-Please see the bylaws section or dogs section for more specific information.
+For complete information on our role see the bylaws section.
+There is more information for dog owners in the dogs section.

-If the animal belongs to a neighbour, discuss any concerns with them directly.
-If the problem cannot be resolved then contact us.
-The types of problems that are considered an annoyance or nuisance include excessive noise, strong smells, dust or an accumulation of animal dung that attracts pests and/or insects.
+- An animal is causing a problem.
+The types of problems that are considered an annoyance or nuisance include excessive noise, strong smells, dust or an accumulation of animal waste that attracts pests and/or insects.
+If the animal belongs to a neighbour, please discuss any concerns with them directly then contact us.

-Horses may be ridden in most areas, but riders need to be able to fully control their horses around people.
+Horses may be ridden in some areas, but riders need to be able to fully control their horses around people.
 In urban areas, horse owners are required to remove horse manure.

 Horses are not allowed to be ridden: